enspiral/handbook/agreements/financial.md

 The Foundation Board is responsible for developing guidelines on what reasonable, effective and efficient clauses/requirments may be added to the Sponsorship Memorandum.

-Catalysts are responsible for maintaining a record of Sponsorship Memorandums.
+The Foundation Board is responsible for maintaining a record of Sponsorship Memorandums.

 #### Other income